50k-Customs/DAF-XF/README.md

 ### ISSUES

 For now none.
-It was tested on 1.18.1s game version.
+It was tested on 1.18.1s game version